hot-glue-for-rails/hot-glue/README.md

 DO EIETHER 6(A) OR 6(B)

 Bootstrap with Sprockets for Rails 5 or 7 default — Rails 6 custom
-- add `gem 'bootstrap-rubygem'` to your gemfile
+- add `gem 'bootstrap', '~> 5.1.3'` to your gemfile
 - replace `application.css` with a new file (delete old contents) `application.scss`
 ```
 @import "bootstrap";
 ```
-- see README at github.com/twbs/bootstrap-rubygem to install
+- see README at https://github.com/twbs/bootstrap-rubygem to install